alpipego/resizefly/readme.txt

 This plugins takes care of the resizing dynamically and creates the requested size the moment it is first requested and only when it is requested.

 = Support =
-For users: The support forums on wordpress.org
+For users: Please ust the support forums on [wordpress.org](https://wordpress.org/support/plugin/resizefly)

-For developers: Head over to the [Github Repository](https://github.com/alpipego/resizefly/) For everything else, find me on [twitter](https://twitter.com/alpipego)
+For developers: Head over to the [Github Repository](https://github.com/alpipego/resizefly/)

+For everything else, find me on [twitter](https://twitter.com/alpipego) or on slack

 == Installation ==
 1. Upload the plugin to your plugins directory (usually \'wp-content/plugins\')